bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 Changes to an individual function won't go beyond it and won't affect `notifyUser` or other functions.
 Testing and using such functions independently is much easier.

 The separation of choice and behavior is essentially the “Strategy” pattern.[^strategy] It can be hard to recognize it in code without classes because examples of this pattern are most often shown in the OOP paradigm, but it is.
-The only difference is that while in OOP every behavior strategy is a class, in our example it's a function.
+The only difference is that while in OOP, every behavior strategy is a class, in our example, it's a function.

 ## Null-Object

 “The same but slightly different” functionality can also cause unnecessary checks and conditions.

-As an example, let's say we create a mobile app for iOS, Android, and the web.
+For example, let's say we create a mobile app for iOS, Android, and the web.
 In the mobile version, we want to add lock-screen widgets.
 Both iOS and Android have native APIs for making such widgets.
 Let's pretend we have JS adapters for such APIs.

 The `Device` interface describes the adapters' functionality.
 Adapters contain a platform identifier and a method to update the widget: